oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

   * If a test is failing, see [[Tests|Tests]].
   * For general debugging tips, see our [[debugging guides|Debugging]].

-If you are stuck, compile all your findings in a [[debugging doc|Debugging-Docs]] and open a [GitHub Discussion](https://github.com/oppia/oppia/discussions/categories/q-a-debugging-docs) with a link to it.
-This will make it easier for the Oppia maintainers and other community members to give you suggestions on what to investigate next.
+If you are stuck, compile all your findings in a [[debugging doc|Debugging-Docs]] and post it in [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-debugging-docs).
+The Oppia maintainers and other community members can then give you suggestions on what to investigate next.

 ### What to do if the failure is due to an existing issue

 1. **Document the error.**

    * If the error message you see matches a known issue on the [issue tracker](https://github.com/oppia/oppia/issues), leave a comment on that known issue that points to the failing check on your PR, to document that it is still happening.
-This will help the dev workflow team recognize that this issue is serious and increase its priority.
+This will help the dev workflow team recognize that this issue is happening frequently and increase its priority.

    * If the error message you see doesn't match a known issue, but you have confirmed that it's not due to your changes, please file a [CI Failure report](https://github.com/oppia/oppia/issues/new?assignees=&labels=triage+needed%2Cbug&projects=&template=3_ci_error_template.yml&title=%5BFlake%5D%3A+) that documents the error.
 Additionally, if you can [[trace which PR caused the error|How-to-find-the-commit-which-introduced-a-bug]], please link to it as well so that the Oppia maintainers can [revert it](https://github.com/oppia/oppia/wiki/Revert-and-Regression-Policy) if needed.